mamman-cyber/Food-Recommendation-System/README.md

   - Don’t open `index.html` directly in a browser.
 Run `python app.py` and visit `http://localhost:5000`.
 - For other issues, contact the team or check Flask documentation.

-## Team Members
-- Mamman Cyber: Implemented all components (dataset, logic, Flask UI, documentation).
-- [Add other members, if applicable]
-- [Add other members, if applicable]

 ## Dataset Sources
 - `data/meals_data.csv`: A sample dataset simulating data from Spoonacular or Edamam APIs, containing meal names, ingredients, dietary tags, and calories.